ERufian/PrintLetters/README.md

 which was tremendously annoying.
 I decided to write it out as an exercise anyway, just for my own sake.

 Maybe someone actually has uses for this kind of functionality so I decided to upload it to Github.
 Feel free to re-use it.
-I am releasing this code under a choice of CC BY 3.0 or GPL v2 (your choice, pick one or the other).
+I am releasing this code under a choice of MIT License or GPL v2 (your choice, pick one or the other).
 If you need different terms please let me know.